 Students write to me all the time for information for school reports.
-There’s some info in the about page, but here are some answers to the most frequently asked questions.
+Here are some answers to the most frequently asked questions.

 Believe it or not, this is one of the most common questions I’m asked.
 Here’s an audio clip of the correct pronunciation.

 While I’m working on a book, I never think the characters have anything to do with me.
 Then when I finish writing and read the manuscript, I am always shocked to discover they do.
 Trudy’s ambitions and enthusiasm are familiar qualities; so are Monica’s hyper-analyzing, Becky’s love of comedy, and Larry’s belief that ordinary people can change the world.
 Larry and I both do yoga; I do a better full of lotus, but his tree pose is a hundred times better than mine.

 It usually takes me three to five months to write a first draft then another several months to rewrite it.
 My final draft is a vast improvement over the first.
 I write in longhand as well as on the computer.
 I like the freedom of writing by hand in a notebook; you can do it anywhere.
 I edit and revise on the hard copy itself — I’ve never mastered editing onscreen, a leftover Journalism habit, I guess.

 When I’m working on a novel, I read non-fiction.
 For me, it’s difficult to be inside to fictional worlds at the same time.
 But I read a lot, at least two books a week.
 Reading is one of my favorite activities, hands down.

 I wish!
 The process is similar to when your teacher gives you back the book report you slaved over and there’s so much red ink on it, it looks like a roadmap of downtown Manhattan.
 Same thing when my editor returns a manuscript to me.
 (Except she uses pencil.)
 I storm around the house for a day, then roll up my sleeves and start the rewrite.